-The T-shirt.
-For most of us, it’s been around for as long as we can remember.
+The white T-shirt has been around for as long as we can remember.
 It’s just as much a staple to our wardrobes as blue jeans or socks.
-But where did it come from?

 Who Thought up the Idea of a T-Shirt?

 Nobody knows for sure if there is a single person who deserves credit for the concept of a T-shirt.
 It’s likely that people ripped up other clothing in order to make garments that today we might consider T-shirts.
 But generally speaking, clothing wasn’t designed the way it is today.
 Believe it or not, onesies were all the rage.

 Before there were T-shirts, there were union suits.
 These were one-piece undergarments designed in the mid 1800s as an alternative to restrictive undergarments women had to wear in Victorian times.

 The union suits featured buttons and flaps and were ultimately never popular among the elites, but in the late 1800s laborers adopted the outfit.
 Often made of wool flannel or heavy cotton, variants of union suits were popular in winter, and lighter cotton variants were often worn in summer--and believe it or not, wearing union suits on their own was the source of controversy.
 If you thought it was crazy that in the 1920s women showing their ankles was taboo for its time, wait until you see what the previous generations thought was scandalous.

 According to the New York Times, “Lawmakers in Havana went so far as to ban the public display of any underwearlike top [for all genders], and so laborers had to toil in the heat wearing long-sleeve shirts with buttons.”

 You may be wondering why people of the 1800s would wear such hot and restrictive clothing while working in the heat.
 Well, people in the 1800s were wondering the same thing.